 What are Information Security Threats?

 Information Security Threats are possible malicious attacks that might result in sensitive data being exposed.
 They can harm the system through a security breach, including unlawful data access and disruption of digital operations.
-Information Security Threats aim at corrupting or stealing data to disrupt an organization’s systems or the entire organization.
+Information Security Threats aim at corrupting or stealing data to disrupt an organization’s systems or Data privacy.
 Security Threats come in all shapes and sizes, such as software attacks, theft of intellectual property, identity theft, equipment or information theft, sabotage, and information extortion.

 Various Threats on IT systems: